 Statistical differences between control and mutant groups were determined by unpaired or paired t-tests.
-P values of <0.05 were considered significant.
-Graphs and statistical tests were done using R. Bargraphs shows mean values; error bars denote standard deviation.
+P<0.05 was considered significant.
+Graphs were prepared and statistical tests were performed using R. Bar charts show mean values; error bars denote s.d.

-shRNA knock-down and MLV overexpression in B cells
+shRNA knockdown and MLV overexpression in B cells

-The coding sequence of the envelope protein encoded by MLV1 was PCR-amplified using the following primer pair: 5'-ATGGAAGGTCCAGCGTTCT-3' and 5'-ACCAAGAACACCCCAGCT-3'.
-The amplicon was gel-purified and used as template for a second amplification performed with primers 5'-ATGGAAGGTCCAGCGTTCT-3' and 5'-TTATTCACGCGATTCTACTTCT-3'.
+The coding sequence of the envelope protein encoded by MLV1 was PCR amplified using primer pair (5'-3') ATGGAAGGTCCAGCGTTCT and ACCAAGAACAAACCCCAGCT.
+The amplicon was gel purified and used as template for a second amplification with primers ATGGAAGGTCCA-GCGTTCT and TTATTCACGCGATTCTACTTCT.
 The resulting fragment was cloned into pLenti6 vector.
+Detection of MLV Env protein is described in the supplementary Materials and Methods.

-A validated Bcl2111-specific shRNA sequence (TRC shRNA library, Sigma Aldrich) was integrated into the pLKO1 vector using sequence 5'-CGCGTCCGGGACGAGTTCAACGAAACTTACCTCGAGGTAAGTTTCGTTGAACTCGTCTTTTTGGAAATTAC-3'.
-The sequence of the scrambled shRNA 5'-CGCGTCCGGCAACAAGATGAAGAGCACCAACTCGAGTTGGTGCTCTTCATCTTGTTGTTTTTGGAAA-3'.
+A validated Bcl2l11-specific shRNA sequence (TRC shRNA library, Sigma Aldrich) was integrated into the pLKO1 vector using sequence 5'-CGCGTCCGGGACGAGTTCAACGAAACTTACCT-CGAGGTAAGTTTCGTTGAACTCGTCTTTTTGGAAAATTAC-3'.
+The sequence of the scrambled shRNA is 5'-CGCGTCCGGCAACAAGATG-AAGAGCACCAACTCGAGTTGGTGCTCTTCATCTTGTTGTTTTTG-GAAA-3'.

-For overexpression and shRNA knock-down, lentiviral particles were produced according to (Sadic et al., 2015) and used to transduce $3\text{-}4x10^5$ hematopoietic progenitors (lin-) prestimulated for 2 days with IL-7 (10ng/ml).
-Progenitors transduced with viruses carrying shRNA were kept in culture 24 h before seeding in MethoCult $3630 + 0.5 \,\mu\text{g/ml}$ puromycin.

-For overexpression assays, transduced cells were kept in culture for 3 days in RPMI supplemented with IL-7 (10ng/ml) before FACS analysis.
+For overexpression and shRNA knockdown, lentiviral particles were produced according to Sadic et al. (2015) and used to transduce $3-4\times10^5$ hematopoietic progenitors (lineage negative) prestimulated for 2 days with IL7 (10 ng/ml).
+Progenitors transduced with viruses carrying shRNA were kept in culture for 24 h before seeding in MethoCult M3630 containing 0.5 μg/ml puromycin.
+For overexpression assays, transduced cells were kept in culture for 3 days in RPMI supplemented with IL7 (10 ng/ml) before FACS analysis.